 I need to take mirtazapine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-There have been a few reports of withdrawal symptoms in babies after exposure to mirtazapine during pregnancy.
-Reported symptoms include sensitivity to light and sound (called excitability), rapid heart rate, tremors, and problems regulating body temperature shortly after birth.
-These symptoms are similar to what has been seen with other types of antidepressants.
+The use of mirtazapine during pregnancy can cause temporary symptoms in newborns soon after birth.
+These symptoms are sometimes referred to as withdrawal.
+Symptoms might include sensitivity to light and sound (called excitability), fast heart rate, tremors, and problems regulating body temperature shortly after birth.
 In most cases, these symptoms are mild and go away on their own.
 Some babies may need to stay in a special care nursery until the symptoms go away.
-Not all babies will have withdrawal symptoms.
+Not all babies exposed to mirtazapine will have these symptoms.
+It is important that your healthcare providers know you are taking mirtazapine so that if symptoms occur your baby can get the care that’s best for them.

-Does taking mirtazapine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking mirtazapine in pregnancy affect future behavior or learning for the child?

-If a male takes mirtazapine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes mirtazapine, could it affect fertility or increase the chance of birth defects?

-There are no studies looking at the fertility of men who take mirtazapine.
+Studies have not been done to see if mirtazapine could affect a man’s fertility (ability to get a woman pregnant) or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.